krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Cymbal Superstore’s sales department has a medium-sized MySQL database.
+Q. Cymbal Superstore’s sales department has a medium-sized MySQL database.
 This database includes user-defined functions and is used internally by the marketing department at Cymbal Superstore HQ.
 The sales department asks you to migrate the database to Google Cloud in the most timely and economical way.
 What should you do?
 ```
 ```
 Configure a Compute Engine VM with an N2 machine type, install MySQL, and restore your data to the new instance.